niplav/site/language.md

 * "Equilibria" instead of "equilibrium"
 * "Maxima" instead of "maximum"
 * "Criteria" instead of "criterion"
-* "Stimulus" instead of "stimuli"<!--TODO: the Bailey episode on catgirls-->
+* "Stimulus" instead of "stimuli" (which annoyed me incredibly on [this podcast episode](https://podcasts.apple.com/us/podcast/e016-the-banality-of-catgirls/id1483001784?i=1000494296958))

 Equivalences
 -------------